 Transition to Adulthood for Young Adults with Chronic GI Conditions Program

-The Children's Hospital of Philadelphia (CHOP) Transition Team includes pediatric gastroenterologists, psychologists, social workers, and other healthcare providers.
-Together, we work to ensure a smooth transition from pediatric care to adult care.
+The Children's Hospital of Philadelphia (CHOP) Transition to Adulthood team for Chronic GI Conditions Program includes pediatric gastroenterologists, psychologists, social workers, and other healthcare providers.
+Together, we work to ensure a smooth transition from pediatric gastrointestinal (GI) care to adult care.

 Your clinical team will work closely with you and your family to prepare you for the eventual transition of care years in advance.
-Our goal is to empower each young adult patient to take increasing responsibility for his or her healthcare in a supportive environment.
+Our goal is to empower each young adult patient to take increasing responsibility for their healthcare in a supportive environment.
 We will provide the tools and resources necessary to navigate the transfer of care process successfully.

 CHOP GI Transition Resources

-The Division of Gastroenterology, Hepatology and Nutrition (GI) is committed to helping our patients make a smooth transition from pediatric to adult health care.
-This process requires collaboration between patients, their parents, and the healthcare team, starting in young adolescence with a goal of transfer of care by age 22.
+The Division of Gastroenterology, Hepatology and Nutrition (GI) is committed to helping our patients make a smooth transition from pediatric to adult healthcare.
+This process requires collaboration between patients, parents, and the healthcare team, starting in young adolescence with a goal of transfer of care by age 22.

 We have identified several key areas for our patients to focus on when preparing for a successful transition:

 - Early discussion of transition during office visits with your medical team.

 - Taking an active role in medical decision making with your family and medical team and becoming an expert in your own medical history.

 - Consideration of how being a young adult with a chronic illness can affect other areas of your life, including: applying for college, finding employment, use of alcohol and drugs, and sexuality.

 - Familiarizing yourself with your health insurance and prescription medications and how to navigate these systems.